see2sound/see2sound/README.md

 ## Installation

-You could also skip this section and run this entirely in a docker container, for which you can find the instructions in [Run in Docker](#run-in-docker).
+You could also skip this section and run this entirely in a docker container, for which you can find the instructions in [Run in Docker](#run-in-docker), or using [Gradio](#.

 First, install the pip package by running: